 In the eighties, Diane was involved in cultural diplomacy with the Foreign Ministry of the People’s Republic of China.
 She was a member of then Mayor Dianne Feinstein’s Cultural Delegation from San Francisco to the sister city of Shanghai where she worked on arts exchange in music, painting and dance.
 In the mid-1990s, she was the West Coast organizer for a group of professional women from China who were touring the United States.

-A multimedia-oriented writer and producer, Diane was an associate producer on for television, working on the Sunday Magazine Show of the ABC affiliate, KRON-TV where she reported on the arts.
+Diane was an associate producer on for television, working on the Sunday Magazine Show of the ABC affiliate, KRON-TV where she reported on the arts.
 She has also worked in radio, appearing on shows in New York, San Francisco, and the West Coast of Florida.

 A winner of a Fulbright fellowship to study advanced Chinese while at Columbia, she is a member of the Author's Guild, the American Society of Authors and Journalists, the Asia Society and the Association for Asian Studies.
 She lives on the West Coast of Florida.